-HUGH FARINGDON – the last Abbot of Reading, has received just over 40% of the vote in Reading Council’s recent quest to decide on which historical figure would be added to the Abbey Gateway.
+HUGH FARINGDON – the last Abbot of Reading, has received just over 40% of the vote in Reading Council’s recent quest to decide on which historical figure would be added to the Abbey Gateway as a carved stone head.

 Abbot Hugh received 361 votes out of a total 867 – a clear winner taking the lion’s share of the vote - with the second most voted for option the modern stone mason with 236 votes, followed by 151 votes for Jane Austen.